RyosukeHonda/Advanced_Lane_Lines/README.md

 ![White Line][image3]
 ![Yellow Line][image4]

+The procedure in this process is in the section 7 ~ 9 of EDA.ipynb

 I also used Edge detection by Sobel x operator
+The procedure in this process is in the section 1 of EDA.ipynb

 ```
 sobel = cv2.Sobel(gray,cv2.CV_64F,1,0,ksize=3)